-- 9. As in any industry and community there is the potential that an insideramay exploit the trust of their employer or community for a criminal or antisocial purpose.
-In the aviation industry the consequences of such a breach can be severe, posing a threat to fellow workers, the travelling public, the broader community and Australias border security.
+- 8. The vast majority of Australian aviation workers are trustworthy people who are dedicated to their jobs.
+The knowledge they possess and awareness of their workplaces is essential if we are to effectively stamp out organised crime in Australian airports. - 9.
+As in any industry and community there is the potential that an 'insider' may exploit the trust of their employer or community for a criminal or antisocial purpose.
+In the aviation industry the consequences of such a breach can be severe, posing a threat to fellow workers, the travelling public, the broader community and Australia's border security.
 The concern is therefore a legitimate one. - 10.
-However measures to stop the ±rusted insidergmust be balanced with civil liberties and the practicalities of employees getting on with their jobs.
+However measures to stop the 'trusted insider' must be balanced with civil liberties and the practicalities of employees getting on with their jobs.
 Security measures can go too far becoming too intrusive, lengthy, expensive and burdensome on employees, the vast majority of whom will never use their job to further a criminal purpose.